CodeByZach/sublime_side_bar_enhancements/README.md

 		}
 	}

-...

 You can create config files `some/folder/.sublime/SideBarEnhancements.json` anywhere.

 #### F12 key conflict

 On Sublime Text 3 `F12` key is bound to `"goto_definition"` command by default.
 This package was conflicting with that key, this no longers happens.
-You need to manually add the keys now: Go to `Preferences -> Package Settings -> Side Bar -> Key Bindings - User` and add any of the following:
+You need to manually add the keys now, go to:
+`Preferences -> Package Settings -> Side Bar -> Key Bindings - User`
+and add any of the following:

 		[
 			{ "keys": ["f12"],